vmware-nsx/eval-docs-ids-ips/README.md

 ![](screenshots/screenshot-2.png)

 **Note:** Deployment time will vary based on underlying physical infrastructure resources.
-In my lab, this took ~40min to complete.
+On average, it can take between 45 minutes to 90 minutes.